texastribune/data-visuals-guides/kit-setup.md

 Now we're going to get the data from that JSON file onto the page by recreating the table in [this project](https://github.com/texastribune/newsapps-dailies/tree/master/2019/graphic-census-data-table-2019-04).
 We're using [Nunjucks](https://mozilla.github.io/nunjucks/) as our templating language to make it happen.

-First change the name of `app/static.html` file to `table.html`.
+Copy and paste the file `app/templates/graphic-static.html` in the `app/` folder (at the same level as `index.html`).
+Change `graphic-static.html` to `table.html`.
 And then make sure your `context` and `data` variables, which are at the top of the file, look like so:

 ```html
 {# data.text --> data/text.json #}